holdgh/ApeRAG/README.md

 **Phase 1: Deploying Databases with KubeBlocks (Optional)**

 ApeRAG requires several databases: PostgreSQL, Redis, Qdrant, and Elasticsearch are essential for core functionality and hybrid search.
-Neo4j is not required for the basic operation of ApeRAG but can be enabled if you intend to use specific graph-based knowledge features.

 *If you already have these database services running and accessible from your Kubernetes cluster (e.g., managed services or self-deployed), you can **skip this phase** and proceed directly to Phase 2.*